redox-os/book/src/porting-applications.md

 - All WIP recipes must have a `#TODO:` on the beginning of the `recipe.toml` and explain what is missing.
 - BLAKE3 hashes for tarballs are optional in the `wip` category (quick testing workflow)
 - Try to keep the recipe with the latest stable version of the application, but not if the latest stable version is too recent (the porting process can take months).
-- Once the recipe is ready, add the BLAKE3 hash if needed and move the folder to the appropriate category.
+- Once the recipe is ready, add the BLAKE3 hash if needed and move the directory to the appropriate category.

 ### Suggestions for TODOs